A reality show in which would-be Chinese entrepreneurs from

 Apprentice because the audience will be involved.

-Super Girl singing contest, which was inspired by another
+Girl singing contest, which was inspired by another American TV

-last year and the winner decided by text messages, is one of the
+year and the winner decided by text messages, is one of the most

 "More importantly, Win in China will be inspirational,